enkidevs/curriculum/python/core/syntax-and-numerical-operators/python-data-types.md

 ## Footnotes

 [1:Classes]
 A class is a code template where objects are created.
-For example, we may have a Car class which acts as a factory for making unique car objects.
+For example, we may have a Car class which acts as a factory for making car objects.
 These cars will belong to the Car class.
+You'll learn how to make your own classes later in the course.

 [2:Complex Numbers]
 Complex numbers come in the form `a + b*j`, where `a` is a real number, `b` is an imaginary number and `j` represents `√−1`.